archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 ### The Snippets Folder

-The snippets folder is reserved for **Internal Snippets** If you need to avoid duplicate code within your Section's liquid file, you can create an **Internal Snippet** in that folder, in the form of a single liquid file.
+The snippets folder is reserved for **Internal Snippets** If you need to avoid duplicate code within your Component's liquid file, you can create an **Internal Snippet** in that folder, in the form of a single liquid file.

 #### Internal Snippets Limitations